-I understand that I am to use this time to introduce myself.
-I'll mix some autobiography with some theory to give you an idea who I am.
 I was born in New York City during World War II.
-My father was a prominent theoretical physicist who studied in Germany and returned to the US where he participated in the quantum mechanical revolution in the 1930s and 40s.
+My father was a prominent theoretical physicist who studied quantum mechanics in Germany and returned to the US where he participated in the revolutionary scientific developments of the 1930s and 40s.
 I grew up surrounded by scientists and their apparatuses.
 Cyclotrons and nuclear reactors were part of my childhood.
-So I am a rare student of science and technology who was actually raised on the subject.
-This gives me a some- what different perspective than is currently fashionable.
-I have always known that science was a human activity - it went on in my house - and yet the scientists I knew believed science to be significantly different from other human activities.
-Recent attempts to iron out the differences with a relativistic epistemology seem quite artificial and un- convincing to me.
+I have fond memories of visiting "the lab" where the glassblower made toys for me and where later I worked for a summer entering mysterious numbers into an adding machine.
+I am a rare student of science and technology who was actually raised on the subject.

+This gives me a somewhat different perspective than the currently fashionable emphasis on the ordinariness of scientific research.
+I have always known that science was a human activity - it went on in my house - and yet the scientists I knew believed science to be significantly different from most other human activities.
+Recent attempts to iron out the differences with a relativistic epistemology seem quite artificial and unconvincing.
 Science is surely not "pure," but relativism is essentially irrelevant, not much different from the claim that Bach's music is relative to his time.
-The point is obvious and gives rise to interesting research, but it is ultimately trivial: the music re- mains, irreducible to the circumstances of its creation.
-Scientific truths have a similar status as products of supreme crafts that achieve something beyond mere artifacts.
+The point is obvious and gives rise to interesting research, but it is ultimately trivial: the music remains, irreducible to the circumstances of its creation.
+Scientific truths have a similar status as products of supreme crafts that transcend the ordinary events from which they arise.

 On a less elevated note, science, especially experimental science, involves a great deal of technical cleverness.
-For all their differences, cleverness is one cognitive virtue shared by science and technology.
 Perhaps this is why throughout my childhood I was encouraged to be clever.
 I was sent to carpentry school as a small boy and learnt to make little tables and wastebaskets under the direction of a very stern old carpenter.
-I took apart clocks and machines and learned to handle chemicals, use a microscope, make a crystal radio, and suchlike.
+Innocently enacting an outdated cliché, I took apart clocks and machines and learned to handle chemicals, use a microscope, make a crystal radio, and suchlike.

-On a visit to Hiroshima I was shocked by the realization that the atom bomb which had destroyed the city was a product of the very skill I was encouraged to develop as a boy, raised of course to a higher power by brilliant scientists and engineers.
+On a visit to Hiroshima I was shocked by the realization that the atom bomb which had destroyed the city was a product of the very cleverness I was encouraged to develop as a boy, applied by brilliant scientists and engineers.
 Truly, cleverness is the greatest human power but not the greatest achievement.
 After the War, Hans Bethe bemoaned the fact that he and his colleagues at Los Alamos had been clever rather than wise.
-The course of 20th century technological advance certainly proves him right.
+The course of $20^{\text{th}}$ century technological advance certainly proves him right.

 By the time I reached college, I was mainly interested in literature and philosophy.
 The writings of René Girard and Gabriel Marcel had a tremendous influence on me.
 I studied Husserl, Heidegger and Western Marxism.
 This was the early 1960s and the United States still lay under the pall of McCarthyism.
-You cannot imagine the oppressive social and political conformism of the times.
+The oppressive social and political conformism of the times is unimaginable today.
 Culture and critique were totally marginal in this environment.
 I longed to escape America for Europe and spent several years studying at the Sorbonne.
-The European influence is still there in me, stronger than ever.
 But this hybrid identity posed a problem: how to find an authentic relation to my two traditions.
 Technology appeared to hold the answer in so far as it was a particular achievement of the America in which I was raised, questioned in interesting ways in the Europe where I had studied.
 This intersection determined my lifelong interest in philosophy of technology.